 - Your body produces less collagen as you get older, which results in fine lines and wrinkles.

 - Taking collagen supplements can improve skin elasticity, reduce wrinkles and increase skin moisture.

 - To boost your collagen stores, eat foods like bone broth and stir collagen peptides powder into your smoothie or Bulletproof Coffee.
 Skin procedures like LED light therapy and micro-needling also stimulate collagen.

-If you’ve been following the Bulletproof Diet for a while, you know that sipping bone broth and drinking collagen protein powder makes you look and feel great.
-Collagen firms your skin and strengthens your bones.
-It’s no wonder collagen is now the drink du jour among Hollywood stars (Jennifer Aniston credits collagen supplements for her youthful glow).
+If you’ve been following the Bulletproof Diet for a while, you know that sipping bone broth and drinking collagen peptides powder can help you look and feel great.
+Collagen supports glowing and hydrated skin, so it’s no wonder collagen is now the drink du jour among Hollywood stars (Jennifer Aniston credits collagen supplements for her youthful glow).
 Find out how collagen keeps your skin looking young and all the ways to boost your body’s collagen production.
-Here’s how to turn back the clock in record time.
+Here’s how to support your own youthful glow in no time.

 Collagen is the most abundant protein in your body, tasked with holding your entire body together, much like glue.
 You find it in the connective tissue in your skin, hair, joints, bones, muscles and more.
-Learn more about what is collagen.
+Learn more about what collagen is.